HCS Score

 The reserve assets supporting USD1 are connected to conventional financial institutions and financial products that generate returns through interest-bearing accounts, treasury instruments, conventional banking products, and fixed-income financial structures.

 The stability and sustainability of USD1 depend entirely on these reserve assets.
 You cannot separate USD1's function from the interest-based financial system that keeps it pegged.
-Under the CoinStudy methodology, this creates a direct and major Sharia compliance violation.
+Under the CoinStudy methodology, this creates a direct and serious Sharia compliance violation.

 USD1 is designed to reduce price volatility, which does reduce one form of uncertainty.
 But the reserve structure introduces its own concerns around reserve management transparency, backing composition, peg maintenance mechanisms, and centralized financial control.